Memorable Manitobans: Alexandre-Antonin Taché (1823-1894)

 He wrote a number of books, including Vingt Années de missions dans le Nord-Ouest de l’Amérique (1866) and Esquisse sur le Nord-Ouest de l’Amérique (1869).

-He died on 22 June 1894, after suffering an increasing measure of ill-health during the previous fifteen years.
+He died on 22 June 1894, after suffering an increasing measure of ill-health during the previous fifteen years, and was buried in the St. Boniface Cathedral Cemetery.
 He is commemorated by Tache Avenue in Winnipeg, the Tache Building at the Fort Garry campus of the University of Manitoba, a cairn in La Verendrye Park in Winnipeg, and the Rural Municipality of Tache.
 His residence in St. Boniface, built in 1864, is identified by a commemorative monument.

 Pioneers and Early Citizens of Manitoba, Winnipeg: Manitoba Library Association, 1971.